Updated November 2021

 - A tenant who stops paying rent and keeps living on the property

-- The roommate or subletter of a property that begins to live in a property past their rental period
+- The roommate or subletter of a property who continues to live in a property beyond their rental period

 - Anyone who believes they have a right to live on a property that is not currently titled to them